shihuang047/re-benchmarking/README.md

 ## RE-benchmarking using differential metrics
 ### Data simulation using a series of genomes (N=10, 20, 50, 200, and 500) with explicit genome length.
 We employed [Wgsim](https://github.com/lh3/wgsim) to simulate metagenomics data with a given number of genomes.
-Wgsim is orginally a small tool for simulating sequence reads from a reference genome.
-Here we mixed the genomic sequences from different microbial taxa at the certain percentages in a fasta file and then took as input for Wgsim.
+Wgsim is originally a small tool for simulating sequence reads from a reference genome.
+Here we mixed the genomic sequences from multiple microbial taxa at certain percentages in a fasta file and then took it as input for Wgsim.

 ### AUPR score may bias toward low-precision and high-recall classifiers (such as DNA-to-DNA methods)